-How Much Time to Spend on a Cruise and the Galapagos Islands
+How Much Time to Spend on a Cruise and the Galapagos Islands?

 First of all, it depends on your preferences.
-Of course, a cruise along these outstanding islands is a once in a lifetime experience.
+Of course, a cruise along these outstanding islands is a once-in-a-lifetime experience.
 Usually, you can’t visit all of these islands on one cruise.
 Depending on the National Park permits, the offered cruises are separated into sections.
-Some visitors take a cruise for a couple of days while others stay here for weeks.
+Some visitors take a cruise for a couple of days, while others stay here for weeks.
 Each island is different; every day is extraordinary and unforgettable.
 Stay at least a week, better two, to explore several islands.
 To get the most out of your stay, book a cruise and spend a couple of days on Galapagos.
 We travelled independently and spent eight days here, which was too short, in our opinion.

-Are the Galapagos Islands Safe for Traveling
+Are the Galapagos Islands Safe for Traveling?

 We always left our valuables at Concha de Perla, where tourists and locals are alike.

-What we experienced they are utterly safe, not like anywhere else in Ecuador or especially in Quito.
+What we experienced was that they are utterly safe, not like anywhere else in Ecuador or especially in Quito.
 Most of the 40 thousand residents depend on tourism on their islands.
 They don’t earn much from cruise ship tourism.
 English is commonly spoken, and all the people we met were friendly and attentive.
 However, watch your valuables or leave them in the hotel safe.
 We always left our passports and credit cards in the hotel or guesthouse.

-How Much Does a Vacation on Galapagos Cost
+How Much Does a Vacation on Galapagos Cost?

 Do you see the iguana next to me?